Automated operation contracts¶

 repomatic sync-*command that loads config, checks the toggle, and exits cleanly (ctx.exit(0)) when disabled.
 Uses@pass_contextto receivectx.Toggle enforcement.
 For CLI-based syncs: the toggle field goes in

-sync-*job in the appropriate workflow file (usuallyautofix.yaml, but lifecycle-specific syncs may live elsewhere — e.g.,sync-dev-releaseinrelease.yaml,sync-labelsinlabels.yaml).
+sync-*job in the appropriate workflow file (usuallyautofix.yaml, but lifecycle-specific syncs may live elsewhere — e.g.,sync-dev-releasein_release-engine.yaml,sync-labelsinlabels.yaml).
 Requires: metadataneeds:when applicable, prerequisiteif:conditions, PR creation viapeter-evans/create-pull-request(branch name = job ID, body fromrepomatic pr-body --template sync-*).
-Exception: syncs targeting API resources (e.g., labels) rather than repo files apply changes directly.Documentation.
+Exceptions: syncs targeting API resources (e.g., labels) rather than repo files apply changes directly, andsync-binariesruns as release-lane recording whose output is pushed straight to the default branch (see § Release-lane direct commits).Documentation.
 Config table row and TOML example in

 docs/configuration.md.
 Job description with “Skipped if” clause indocs/workflows.md.
 Changelog entry.Tests.
 Default and custom value assertions in